Juniper/terraform-provider-mist/docs/data-sources/site_psks.md

 page_title: "mist_site_psks Data Source - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This data source provides the list of WAN Assurance Psks.The Psks are used in the service_policies from the Gateway configuration and Gateway templates
+  This data source provides the list of WAN Assurance Psks.
+  The Psks are used in the service_policies from the Gateway configuration and Gateway templates
 ---

 # mist_site_psks (Data Source)

-This data source provides the list of WAN Assurance Psks.The Psks are used in the `service_policies` from the Gateway configuration and Gateway templates
+This data source provides the list of WAN Assurance Psks.
+The Psks are used in the `service_policies` from the Gateway configuration and Gateway templates

 ## Example Usage